2021 Stations of the Cross Resource

 III – Jesus Falls for the First Time

 Reflection: Cristina is a migrant JRS met at the Kino Border Initiative in Nogales, Mexico.
 After coming to the desperate realization that she could not afford basic necessities in Mexico, Cristina decided to flee to the U.S. in the hopes of securing work.
 Her coyote said it would take only five hours to cross the desert, so she brought no food or water for the passage.
 Her group was caught the second night, and she fell and injured her leg while trying to escape.
 The border patrol ran by her, and she was not seen while they gathered the other migrants and began to leave.
 She knew that she was well hidden, but how would she find her way out of the desert?
 The guides had run away, she was injured, and had no food or water.
 She called for help, and when they did not hear her, she struggled to her feet and hobbled after them.
-She would become one of the hundreds of migrants who die in the desert every year.
+She would survived, but others are not so lucky.
+Hundreds of migrants die in the desert every year.

 Lord, we pray for vulnerable migrants that you may grant them strength and safety in their journeys, and we pray for open hearts to understand their desperate motivations.

 Reflection: Every year, millions of women give birth to children while on their journey of displacement – in transit, in camps, in urban areas.
 These women are often without the necessary medical interventions, the comforts of home, or a family they can call upon.
 But each of these women feels the same labor pains and love of their children as Mary did and as other women around the world do.

 Lord, we pray for all of the displaced mothers throughout the world.
 In their strength and vulnerability, may they feel your presence as they do their best to care for their families amid displacement.

 V – Simon of Cyrene Bears the Cross